China to Unveil Priorities for Coming 5 Years at Major Annual Political Meeting

 BEIJING (AP) — China’s ceremonial legislature is set to meet Thursday, where it will unveil the country’s policy direction and economic goals for the coming years.

-Also meeting is the Chinese People’s Political Consultative Conference, an advisory body composed of elite members of Chinese society, from businessmen to athletes.
+Also meeting is the Chinese People’s Political Consultative Conference, an advisory body composed of elite members of Chinese society, from business people to athletes.
 They also include representatives from China’s minority groups, but the body has little power on issues of public policy.

-The gathering of these two bodies is called the Two Sessions.
-The political meetings have changed under President Xi Jinping’s rule, with tighter scripts and less scope for debate.
+The gathering is called the Two Sessions.
+The political meetings have changed under President Xi Jinping, with tighter scripts and less scope for debate.

 “A long, long time ago, it was a venue for policy deliberation,” and even controversial things, said Alfred Wu, a professor of public policy at the National University of Singapore.
 “Now it’s very much become a showcase, propaganda.”